We’ve had sparkles. We’ve had monsters. We’ve had more questionable love stories than anyone asked for.

 The Burning of Saint-Gilles opens the series in 12th-century France, where Count Dracula — known then as Dragomir — uncovers a truth that dismantles the illusion of clean moral lines.
 What follows sets the foundation for a feud with the Christian Church that will echo for centuries, observed later by the famed vampire-slayer Abraham Van Helsing.

-At its core, The Burning of Saint-Gilles is a love story — but not a fragile one.
-It’s expansive.
+At its core, The Burning of Saint-Gilles is a love story.
 It makes room for romance, friendship, family, loyalty.
 For unrequited love and unconditional love.
 For self-love earned the hard way.

 And yes, there is heat.

 But it’s not built on toxicity masquerading as passion.
-You can have intensity without erosion.
-Desire without degradation.
+You can have intensity and desire without compromising your values.